-Fine Arts Gallery at Mott Community College October 18 through November 2 A retrospective of my studio work while working at the Flint Institute of Art
+Fine Arts Gallery at Mott Community College October 18 — November 2, 2021 A retrospective of my studio work while working at the Flint Institute of Arts Click on any image to click through Gallery >

 CEREMONIAL VESSELS All pieces high fire stoneware, 2017 Here are samples of my work in the show: